-Pro tip: If you lie down on the floor to become PART of the obstacle course, you basically get to feel like you actively played with your kid, while you really just lay there and let them climb on you.
+Pro tip: If you lie down on the floor to become PART of the obstacle course, you basically get to feel like you actively played with your child, while you really just rested while letting them climb on you.

 Let your kid pick the theme, knowing they can use any solid toy that isn’t going to absorb water.

 Then they can help plan, setup, and cleanup.
 Leggos work well, as do toy cars, plastic characters, and more.

 Also, give baths at different times throughout the day.
 Yes, we love the schedule of bath time at bedtime, but if you’re desperate, a fun themed bath may be just the mid-day treat you both need.